9nimbu9/FX-LIVE-CONVERSION/README.md

 # FX Rate Syncing Application

-Implementing several APIs that allow users to top up their account, fetch live FX conversion rates, perform FX conversions, and check their account balances via alphavantage.co.
+Implement several APIs allowing users to top up their accounts, fetch live FX conversion rates, perform FX conversions, and check their account balances via alphavantage.co.
 This FX rate syncing application provides a set of APIs for managing account balances and performing FX conversions.
 It integrates with alphavantage.co to fetch live FX conversion rates and stores them in memory for efficient access.
+The application also prevents API routes from being overloaded by requests, hence preventing them from attacks, and FX rates are cached in memory.

 ## Features